codewithsomi/Symptom-Based-Disease-Prediction-Chatbot-Using-NLP/README.md

 3. Regular expression for pattern matching
 4. sklearn library for preprocessing, building models, and evaluating performance
 5. Seaborn and Matplotlib for visualization

+## Contact Information

+For questions, feedback, or contributions, please contact Saumya at saumya.rastogi.03@gmail.com